yasufum/spp-tmp/docs/guides/setup/getting_started.rst

 DPDK
 ~~~~

-First, download and compile DPDK in any directory.
+Clone repository and compile DPDK in any directory.

 .. code-block:: console